openziti/ziti-doc/docfx_project/articles/bootstrapping-trust/part-01.encryption-everywhere.md

 Controller and SDK Clients verify each other.
 The client cannot connect to network resources or services until it authenticates.
-After authentication, a client is given the least privilege access allowed by only being told about and only being able to dial/bind assigned services.
+After authentication, a client is given the least privilege access allowed by only being told about and only being able to dial/bind the authenticated identity's assigned services.
 It is a Zero Trust overlay network!

 How did this system come into existence?
 How do the Ziti SDK client and Ziti Controller verify each other?
 How do the routers and controller